Stadler GTW: Austria

-In 1998 the Linzer Lokalbahn placed an order which needed to be modified to conform to the DIN 5510 class 2 safety standard, as well as different electrification.
-These eight trains were delivered in 2000 from the Swiss facilities and an option of six more trains was fulfilled in 2005.
+In 1998 the Linzer Lokalbahn (LILO) placed an order for eight electric GTW trains.
+One train was a dual-voltage vehicle equipped to operate on LILO's 750 V DC electrification system and the ÖBB 15 kV AC system and the other seven were for DC electification only.
+In 2003 LILO ordrered another six dual-voltage trains and the remaining seven older trains were converted for dual-voltage operation.
+This allowed LILO services to run into Linz Hauptbahnhof using the 15 V AC electrification.

 Steiermärkischen Landesbahnen ordered six GTW railcars in 2009 for use on the Styria S-Bahn.
-Three are diesel and three electric but they use as many common parts as possible to reduce maintenance costs.
+Three are diesel and three electric, but they use as many common parts as possible to reduce maintenance costs.
+Up to four vehicles can be operated in multiple, including mixed combinations of diesel and electric units.

+Graz-Köflacher Bahn und Busbetrieb operates 13 diesel GTW 2/8 trains.
+They entered service in 2010–2011 due to rising passenger numbers and to replace nearly 30-year old vehicles.

 France

 The Panoramique des Dômes rack railway in France uses four GTW 2/6 since opening in 2012.

 Greece

 In Greece, Hellenic Train operates two variants of the Stadler GTW 2/6 (known also incorrectly as railbus), owned by OSE.
 It is the main suburban DMU and there are two variants, for metre and the standard gauge.
 The metre-gauge variant (OSE class 4501) operates in the Suburban of Patras (Proastiakos) and the tourist line of Katakolo–Pyrgos–Ancient Olympia.
 The standard-gauge variant (OSE class 560) operates on the Athens–Lianokladi regional service and the Lianokladi–Lamia–Stylida line (which is referred to as Proastiakos Lamias).
 In the near future, it is expected they will operate on different lines due to the electrification of the main network.